 The interest rate risk inherent in our loan portfolio is substantially mitigated through our funding relationship with CoBank which allows for loans to be match-funded.
 Borrowings from CoBank match the pricing, maturity, and option characteristics of our loans to borrowers.
 CoBank manages interest rate risk through the direct loan pricing and its asset/liability management processes.
 Although CoBank incurs and manages the primary sources of interest rate risk, we may still be exposed to interest rate risk through the impact of interest rate changes on earnings generated from our loanable funds.
-To stabilize earnings from loanable funds, at December 31, 2021 we had committed excess loanable funds with CoBank at a fixed rate for a specified term as a part of CoBank's Association Equity Positioning Program (AEPP).
-Beginning February 2022, we committed excess loanable funds with CoBank pro-rata with our loan portfolio.
+We commit excess loanable funds with CoBank pro-rata with our loan portfolio.
 This program utilizes a percentage of our equity to fund each loan throughout the life of the loan.
-These programs enable us to reduce our overall cost of funds with CoBank without significantly increasing our overall interest rate risk position.
+This program enables us to reduce our overall cost of funds with CoBank without significantly increasing our overall interest rate risk position.